 I thought that the brothers’ story must have grown as a legend in the Oculist guild.
 Perhaps the brothers had done a few experiments and codified their scientific methods, but many of the discoveries attributed to them must have been made by succeeding generations.
 I decided to ask Mr. Filius if any of their original pamphlets survived, though I would probably not be able to view them unless I joined the guild.

 I wished more than anything to learn the brothers’ methods, so I might refine my own work.
-I had told myself that I must be cautious, and think the matter over very thoroughly before I agreed to join, but I knew some small part of me had already decided to join.
+I had told myself that I must be cautious, and think the matter over very thoroughly before I agreed to join, but I knew some small part of me had already decided.
 My mind was already choosing arguments based on the conclusion that I should join.
-As the carriage wound around the pond and onto the final stretch of road, I was telling myself that joining the guild would give me the tools to protect Celeste, rather than putting her in the path of more secrets and more danger.
+As the carriage wound around the pond and onto the final stretch of road, I told myself that joining the guild would give me the tools to protect Celeste, rather than putting her guardians in the path of more secrets and more danger.

-The road ran straight through an intricate shrubbery, and I could see the tops of the famous St. Blanc fountains shining in the sun.
+The road was running straight through an intricate shrubbery, and I could see the tops of the famous St. Blanc fountains.
 Spouts of water danced and glittered in the sunlight, easily visible from a furlong away.
 The gleaming white palace lay straight ahead, stretching so high and so wide it that looked like the edge of the world.

 The inside of the carriage was as silent as it had been all day, but now Brother Lux was awake, Hope’s letter had been put away, and everyone leaned against the windows to look at the palace grounds.
 As we drew closer, marble beasts with perpetually open jaws lined the road, seeming to guard the shrubbery.
 I could hear the fountains tinkling like crystal, now.
 The air was filled with a heavy scent of roses.